loyfael/LoyMailTransporter/README.md

 # LoyMailTransporter

-LoyMailTransporter is a TypeScript project using Node.js 23 to send emails.
+LoyMailTransporter is a simple TypeScript project using Node.js 23 to send emails with nodemailer.

 ## Prerequisites

-- Node.js 23
+- Node.js 23 (no really?)
 - NPM

 ## Installation